Things to Know

 Travel Insurance

 • Every tour registrant is required to provide to the Tour Hosts proof of comprehensive travel insurance by April 4, 2025.
+You will provide a copy of the policy summary page (certificate of coverage) showing coverages, name of the insurance company, and their contact information.

 • Comprehensive coverage typically includes trip cancellation/interruption, medical, evacuation, baggage, flight insurance, etc.